-In her analysis, Cameron identified two critical issues concerning language use in translation: the quality of translation and the lack of translation.
+In her analysis, Carmen identified two critical issues concerning language use in translation: the quality of translation and the lack of translation.
 Through her research, she uncovered that the term “官话” (official speech) reflects an ancient usage dating back to the period of 1368–1912.
 Her rhetorical question, “Why is it still being used in the U.S.?” expressed her criticism and frustration with the nation’s neglect of immigrant cultures, despite its foundation as a country built by immigrants.

-In addition to critiquing outdated terminology, Cameron also addressed the absence of translation of the powerful phrase “your right,” which represents a core American value.
+In addition to critiquing outdated terminology, Carmen also addressed the absence of translation of the powerful phrase “your right,” which represents a core American value.
 Her follow-up rhetorical question, “What are the consequences of not translating ‘It’s your right’?” highlighted her opposition to this oversight, stressing the importance of making such vital concepts accessible in multiple languages.

-Importantly, Cameron transformed her critique into action when she revisited the pharmacy to voice her concerns and received a positive response from the store.
+Importantly, Carmen transformed her critique into action when she revisited the pharmacy to voice her concerns and received a positive response from the store.
 Reflecting on this experience, she wrote, “It gets much more serious when people’s basic rights are in play, and as someone who is rapidly becoming bilingual, I have a responsibility to use my language skills to make positive change.”
-The LL project not only heightened Cameron’s political and ideological awareness of translation’s critical role but also inspired her to embrace her social responsibilities as a multilingual advocate.
+The LL project not only heightened Carmen’s political and ideological awareness of translation’s critical role but also inspired her to embrace her social responsibilities as a multilingual advocate.
 Her presentation ignited a class discussion about the social justice dimensions embedded in language use.
-Cameron’s work powerfully demonstrates symbolic competence through the intersection of critical inquiry, historical research, civic engagement, and identity transformation.
+Carmen’s work powerfully demonstrates symbolic competence through the intersection of critical inquiry, historical research, civic engagement, and identity transformation.

 Sharing Discoveries And Interpretations